 Superorganism

-City, Collective, Cooperative, Corporation, Government, Society, Tribe
+City, Collective, Cooperative, Corporation, Government, Interbeing, Society, Tribe

 A superorganism is a group of organisms that together display the functional organization seen in single organisms.
 The individuals making up the superorganism are often of the same species, such as ants, termites, or honeybees.
-Some scientists speculate that humanity itself, with its global communication networks and collective knowledge, displays early hallmarks of a superorganism.
+Some scientists speculate that humanity itself, with its global communication networks and collective knowledge, displays hallmarks of a superorganism.

 Superorganisms exhibit emergent capabilities beyond what each individual can do alone.
 There seems to be no central authority directing the collective.
 Each member follows simple behavioral rules, responding to signals and interacting with neighbors in the group.
 Yet complex coordinated problem-solving emerges from the whole.
 Researchers continue investigating how superorganisms arise.
 Understanding this phase transition from individual behaviors to group intelligence may provide insights about the evolution of societies, brains, and collective decision-making.